-The wind turbine chosen for the Project will have a hub height of 100m and a rotor diameter of 171m and adopts variable speed control, variable pitch control and advanced control strategies.
+The wind turbine chosen for the Projects will have a hub height of 100m and a rotor diameter of 171m and adopts variable speed control, variable pitch control and advanced control strategies.
 The variable speed control is adopted when the wind speed is below the rated value, variable-pitch control is adopted when the wind speed is above the rated value, and advanced control strategies are adopted to reduce WTG load and increase power generation.
 This flexible and advanced control mechanisms also allow for short term temporary stopping of the wind turbine rotation when birds such as the Egyptian Vulture are approaching the danger zone and can be quickly restarted when the birds are at a safe distance.

-Compared with existing direct drive wind turbines in the current international market, the direct drive chosen for this wind farm has a higher generator efficiency and wide speed (7.1rpm to 9.94rpm).
+Compared with existing direct drive wind turbines in the current international market, the direct drive chosen for these wind farms have a higher generator efficiency and wide speed (7.1rpm to 9.94rpm).
 The pitch system adopts the inner ring HVSM gear pitch scheme which has high control accuracy and high bearing capacity.
 The pitch system also pitch system employs brushless AC motor and uses ultra-capacitor as standby power supply, achieving a longer service life and less maintenance.

-The main Wind Farm components and facilities will include:
+The main Wind Farms components and facilities will include:

-- Turbine Blades, generator, generator rotor, generator stator, nacelle, brake system, yaw system, tower, converter system, transformer for grid connection. - Ancillary/support facilities: security building, administration building, offices and amenities, warehouse and stores, lighting, security, central control room, etc. - Internal access roads between turbines: To enable easy access and transportation of project components within the site - 33/500kV sub-station: To be developed at the centre of the project with an approximate area of 204,860m2. - External access road: To enable access to the Project site from Highway A379 - Electrical connection facilities comprising a 500kV switchyard and the 33/500kV substation that will enable connection of the Wind Power Plant to the single circuit 500kV OHTL (see details below).
+- Turbine Blades, generator, generator rotor, generator stator, nacelle, brake system, yaw system, tower, converter system, transformer for grid connection.

+- Ancillary/support facilities: security building, administration building, offices and amenities, warehouse and stores, lighting, security, central control room, etc. - Internal access roads between turbines: To enable easy access and transportation of project components within the site - External access road: To enable access to the Project site from Highway A379